 Physical geographers are largely interested in the natural environment, including the planet’s seasons, climate, atmosphere, soil, landforms, water systems and oceans.
 Areas of specialisation in the field of physical geography include:

-- Geomorphology is the study landforms and how they are shaped.
+- Geomorphology is the study of landforms and how they are shaped.

 - Glaciologists examine ice fields and their effect on the planet’s climate.